Blood Results Interpretation 17 September 2026

 - Platelet count and its clinical significance

-- Common liver conditions: Hepatitis, fatty liver, cirrhosis
+- Common liver conditions including hepatitis, fatty liver and cirrhosis

 - When to refer for endocrinology assessment